dataviscourse/tutorials/lectures/lecture-d3-layouts.md

 Once we have our root node, we can feed it into the tree layout.

-tree(root) Lays out the specified root hierarchy, assigning the following properties on root and its descendants:
+tree(root) Lays out the specified root hierarchy, assigning the following properties on root and its descendants and assigns a x and y coordinate to each node.

 * node.x - the x-coordinate of the node
 * node.y - the y-coordinate of the node